unlovedme/DahuaEventhHandler/docs/design.md

 ## Controller

-The controller initializes using the config object by reading the `.kubewatch.yaml` or c
+The controller initializes using the config object by reading the `.kubewatch.yaml` or command line arguments.
+If the parameters are not fully mentioned, the config falls back to read a set of standard environment variab